On the Fairness of Time-Critical Influence Maximization in Social Networks: Background on Time-Critical Influence Maximization (TCIM)

 \subsection{Utility of Time-Critical Influence}

-As motivated in the introduction, we focus on the application settings where the spread of influence is time-critical, i.e., it is more beneficial to be influenced earlier in the process.
+As mentioned earlier, we focus on the application settings where the spread of influence is time-critical, i.e., it is more beneficial to be influenced earlier in the process.
 In particular, we adopt the well-studied notion of time-critical influence as proposed by \cite{chen2012time}.
 Their time-critical model is captured via a deadline $\tau$: If a node is activated before the deadline, it receives a utility of $1$, otherwise it receives no utility.
 This simple model captures the notion of timing in many important real-world applications such as viral marketing of an online product with limited availability, information propagation of job vacancy information, etc.

 Given the influence propagation model and the notion of time-critical aspect via a deadline $\tau$, we quantify the utility of time-critical influence for a given seed set $S$ on a set of target nodes $Y \subseteq \Vcal$ via the following: